Austroaeschna hardyi

 Austroaeschna hardyi is a species of large dragonfly in the family Aeshnidae, known as the lesser Tasmanian darner.
 It inhabits streams and rivers in Western Tasmania, Australia.

 Austroaeschna hardyi is a dark dragonfly with dull markings.
 It appears similar to the Tasmanian darner, Austroaeschna tasmanica.

+Etymology

+The genus name Austroaeschna combines the prefix austro- (from Latin auster, meaning “south wind”, hence “southern”) with Aeshna, a genus of dragonflies.

+In 1917, Robin Tillyard named this species hardyi, likely an eponym honouring G. H. Hardy (1882-1966), Assistant Curator of the Tasmanian Museum, Hobart, from 1913 to 1917.